mvargas7476/Code-Samples/ReadME.md

 This is a repository used to store all my programs for different job applications.
 Additionally, I used to showcase my knowledge on different technologies.

 # Technology Experience
-I have experience with the following technology, all projects from personal and progessional experience
+I have experience with the following technology, all projects from personal and professional experience
 ## Programming Languages
 - Java
 - Python